Battle's Over and Danger Tree Exhibition

 The Danger Tree comprises two different free interactive art exhibitions commemorating World War I, and a pre-exhibition evening talk.
 The art exhibitions include original paintings and limited edition prints using state-of-the-art augmented reality (AR) software to bring each piece alive through poetry, animation and music.
 Visitors will be offered the technology to watch the paintings transform into an immersive 3D experience, using hand-held devices and headphones, with each telling the compelling story of soldiers who fought and fell in the Great War from 1914 to 1918.
 The devices are provided free of charge to experience this ground-breaking event.
 Created by award-winning artists Scarlett Raven and Marc Marot, this is the first time The Danger Tree has come to Essex, following critically-acclaimed showcases in London, Manchester Belfast, Liverpool and Birmingham.

 Introduction to the Danger Tree exhibition: 25 October – 7pm: an opportunity to learn more about the Danger Tree exhibition by Marc Marot.
-To be held, with the kind permission of the Minister, at the United Reformed Church, Maldon.
+To be held at Maldon's Plume Academy, Fambridge Road Campus.
 Free admission.

 Maeldune Centre: 27 October to 13 November: an exhibition showing ten portraits of soldiers from the Great War, amongst which will be one centred on a Maldon story.